-5.2 Polyphonic Transcription II
+5.2 Polyphonic transcription II

-Our second system is an extension of work found in Bello [2, 3].
-We again begin by apply Fourier analysis on overlapping frames in the time-domain.
-The phase-vocoder technique is also used to estimate the exact instantaneous frequency value for each bin in the frequency-domain representation.
+Our second system is an extension of work found in (Bello et al., 2002; Bello & Sandler, 2000).
+We again begin by applying Fourier analysis on overlapping frames in the timedomain.
+The Phase-Vocoder technique is also used to estimate the exact instantaneous frequency value for each bin in the frequency-domain representation.
 However in this approach all frequency peaks are used, regardless of their perceptual conditions.

 Two levels of hypotheses are considered here.
-On each analysis frame, all musical notes within the evaluated range (from 65 to 2kHz) are considered to be 'frame' hypotheses.
+On each analysis frame, all musical notes within the evaluated range (from 65 to 2 kHz) are considered to be "frame" hypotheses.
 Associated with each of these frame hypotheses a filter is developed in the frequency domain.
 To do this we assume that a note with fundamental frequency f_k must (theoretically) present frequency partials located according to:

-$$f{m,k} = m \cdot f_k \sqrt{1 + (m^2 - 1) \cdot \beta_k} \tag{1}$$ where β_k is the inharmonicity factor (note and instrument dependent) [13], and $m=1\ldots M$, with M such that $f{M,k}\leq f_s/2$.
+$$f{m,k} = m \cdot f_k \sqrt{1 + (m^2 - 1)} \cdot \beta_k \tag{1}$$ where β_k is the inharmonicity factor (note and instrument dependent) (Fletcher & Rossing, 1991), and $m = 1 \dots M$, with M such that $f{M,k} \leq f_s/2$, where f_s is the sampling frequency.
 The filter associated with f_k behaves like a comb filter with lobes centered at the expected partials' frequencies and bandwidths equal to half the tone-distance between the hypothetical note and its closest neighbour (a quarter or half a tone depending on the note).

-The frame's frequency-domain is processed through this filter-bank, producing a group of spectrums associated with each of the frame-hypotheses.
+The frame's frequency-domain is processed through this filter-bank, producing a group of spectra associated with each of the frame-hypotheses.
 The hypotheses are rated according to the ratio between the filtered spectra energy and the energy of the original spectrogram.
-Hypotheses with high ratings are classified as 'note' hypotheses and followed over time.
+Hypotheses with high ratings are classified as "note" hypotheses and followed over time.
 If continuity and envelope conditions are satisfied, then the note is recognised as a note-object of the signal.

-Note that in this approach, no onset detection is performed on the audio signal.
+Note that in this approach no onset detection is performed on the audio signal.
 Timing information depends on the behaviour of the instantaneous rating of each possible note.
 A smoothing window is used to group events that are very close in time.

 An important difference from the previous approach is that frame hypotheses are evaluated independently, allowing any interval to be detected.
-This brings as a consequence the detection of octave intervals and the proliferation of octave-related errors.
+This brings as a consequence the detection of octave intervals and the proliferation of octaverelated errors.
 As with the previous transcription algorithm, the system extracts onsets, offsets and MIDI pitches from the audio and writes them in a MIDI file for listening and retrieval tasks.

-6. HARMONIC MODELING
+6. Harmonic modeling

 A harmonic model is our term for a Markov Model in which the states of the model are musically salient, harmonic entities.
 The process of transforming polyphonic music into a harmonic model divides into three stages.
 In the first stage, harmonic description, the music document to be modeled is broken up into sequences of note sets, and each of those note sets are fit to a probability vector.
 Each of these note sets is assumed to be independent of the neighboring sets.
 This assumption, while necessary for the modeling, is not always accurate, in particular because harmonies in a piece of music are often defined by their context.
 The second stage of the harmonic modeling process is therefore a smoothing procedure, designed to account for this context.
 Finally, the third stage is the process by which Markov models are created from the smoothed harmonic descriptions.
-Stages one and three are covered in greater detail in [29], while stage two is a new technique first described in this paper.
+Stages one and three are covered in greater detail in Pickens and Crawford (2002), while stage two is a new technique first described in this paper.

-6.1 Harmonic Description
+6.1 Harmonic description